Industrial Manslaughter (WA)

-The Northern Territory also enacted industrial manslaughter law in 2020.
-The maximum penalty is life imprisonment for a person, or a fine of 65,000 penalty units ($10,270,000) for a business.
+The Northern Territory also enacted an Industrial Manslaughter offence in 2020.
+The maximum penalty is life imprisonment for a person or a fine of $10,200,000 for a company.

-As of June 2021, New South Wales was debating a bill to create an industrial manslaughter offence.
-South Australia and Tasmania were not planning to introduce specific industrial manslaughter legislation.
-Employers in these places can still be prosecuted for workplace deaths under criminal manslaughter laws and general workplace safety laws.
+In Tasmania, there is presently no proposal to introduce an industrial manslaughter offence.
+Employers can still be prosecuted for workplace deaths under criminal manslaughter laws and general workplace safety laws.